CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Red vaginal discharge is also a sign of blood and warrants medical attention, says Ross, adding that it’s a particular concern if it’s heavy or persistent.
 “Bleeding in the first trimester doesn’t mean that you’ll inevitably have a miscarriage,” Langdon says.
 Instead, it could be a sign of an infection or could indicate an issue like placenta previa, where the placenta lies over the cervix.
 This isn’t an emergency, but it does require monitoring.

-How to Deal With Pregnancy Discharge
+What to Do About Pregnancy Discharge

 The best way to deal with pregnancy discharge is to keep the area clean, says Ross.
 It’s also a good idea to wear cotton underwear and avoid tight pants or pantyhose, as well as products such as perfumed soaps and sprays.
 You can wear a pantyliner, says Ross (avoid scented or perfumed ones), but steer clear of tampons and douches, warns Underwood, as putting anything in the vagina during pregnancy could increase your risk of infection.
 These tips “will help prevent irritation and infection, and keep you comfortable during pregnancy,” says Ross.